 Whether we’re talking about a celebrity, a blogger or a reality TV star, virtually all work with different brands, therefore it is possible to find a deal with them.

 The difficulty you will face is largely around the cost to working alongside some of the big names.
-It’s why I’ve gone against other lists of CBD influencers and purely chosen names that you might be able to work with.
 The idea of working with Montel Williams, Aisling Bea or Michael J Fox just feels a bit out of reach from your average CBD brand.
+However I have included a list of names, big and small, who have an impact in the industry or a connection.

 If you would like to work with these influencers, I’d recommend looking on their Instagram accounts, where many will link out to a contact who manage their advertising opportunities.